Texas church grieves, prays, sings after deadly shooting

 Normally, Farmer would have been sitting farther back with his wife, Lisa.
 She doesn’t like it so close to the front.
-But she was out of town Sunday, celebrating the 41st birthday of their daughter, Lori Squieres.
+But she was out of town Sunday, celebrating the 41st birthday of their daughter, Lori Squiers.

-(Later, Farmer would lament that he forgot to wish Squieres a happy birthday when she, her three brothers and their mother all rushed from various places in Texas to be at the minister’s side.)
+(Later, Farmer would lament that he forgot to wish Squiers a happy birthday when she, her three brothers and their mother all rushed from various places in Texas to be at the minister’s side.)

 The West Freeway church is a pistol-packing congregation that believes in protecting its flock.